For a Sustainable Food System, Look to Seeds

 That said, the modern USDA has come to embrace the value of biodiversity in its approach—both in its grant-making and its seed-banking.
 Yes, researchers are still working to improve efficiencies and productivity, but they are also experimenting with alternative approaches that encourage conservation.

 That’s what brings me to the USDA’s National Laboratory for Genetic Resources Preservation in Fort Collins, Colorado, in October 2019.
 As I enter the frigid, vaultlike room where most of the seeds are stored, I am struck by the expanse of this collection.
 The lab claims to have nearly 12,000 plant species represented by some 500,000 individual samples.
-As plant geneticist Christopher Richardson later puts it: “You’re standing in the most biodiverse half-hectare on the planet.”
+As plant geneticist Christopher Richards later puts it: “You’re standing in the most biodiverse half-hectare on the planet.”
 He says that this is a collection of diversity that doesn’t exist in the wild anymore, and most importantly, it’s all living.

 The stacks are floor to ceiling, and each shelf is filled with small, indistinguishable packets of seeds.
 I don’t linger long in the -18-degree Celsius (0-degree Fahrenheit) chamber, though the seeds will.
 They are expected to survive 100 years in these cold, low-moisture conditions.
 For crops such as apples, which are grown via grafting budwood, rather than seeds, their genetic samples are stored in tanks with liquid nitrogen vapor, at around -156 degrees C (-249 degrees F).
 The predicted lifespan of such samples is 1,000 years.

 The lab is a part of the USDA’s research arm, established to maintain a growing collection of the germplasm that makes up America’s food system.
-The collection began during the Lincoln administration, alongside Westward expansion, and Richardson says it was paramount for the success of the United States.
+The collection began during the Lincoln administration, alongside Westward expansion, and Richards says it was paramount for the success of the United States.
 But the brunt of the cost was carried by the cultures being actively mined for resources and knowledge and then stamped out in the process.

-While seed banks are sometimes thought of as repositories to be drawn upon in apocalyptic doomsday scenarios, Richardson sees them more as living libraries.
+While seed banks are sometimes thought of as repositories to be drawn upon in apocalyptic doomsday scenarios, Richards sees them more as living libraries.
 The seeds don’t just sit there; the lab partners with growers across the country to plant, observe, and harvest the crops so they will continue to adapt to changing environments.

-“Any plant can’t adapt to new or changing environmental conditions in the wild without diversity,” Richardson says.
+“Any plant can’t adapt to new or changing environmental conditions in the wild without diversity,” Richards says.
 “If you want durable resistance to the complex kinds of traits that are facing agriculture right now, diversity is fundamental.”

-The National Laboratory for Genetic Resources Preservation is a government entity funded by tax dollars, and Richardson says the lab takes the position that it is a global public good to make these resources available to everyone.
-Richardson points to the original intent in founding the collections, which emphasized justice and openness.
+The National Laboratory for Genetic Resources Preservation is a government entity funded by tax dollars, and Richards says the lab takes the position that it is a global public good to make these resources available to everyone.
+Richards points to the original intent in founding the collections, which emphasized justice and openness.
 Food was considered to be a fundamental human right.

 As such, the collection is open access; anyone can request seeds or samples at no cost.
 Most of the requests come from researchers or breeders.
 (That’s in contrast to Native Seeds, which mostly distributes seeds to farmers and gardeners, especially members of Native American tribes.)
 The lab ships out a quarter-million accessions every year.
-Richardson calls it “the public library of genetic resources used by the world.”
+Richards calls it “the public library of genetic resources used by the world.”

 The collections that the lab has preserved and made available have been able to keep countless agricultural disasters at bay in the past century and a half—be it diseases, pests, or other crop failures—because of the variety they store.
-Richardson says that back in the 1970s, “the landscape of American agriculture was shockingly homogenous and vulnerable….I’m not sure we’ve come a long way, but we’re in a new era of breeding for diversity.”
+Richards says that back in the 1970s, “the landscape of American agriculture was shockingly homogenous and vulnerable….I’m not sure we’ve come a long way, but we’re in a new era of breeding for diversity.”

 As the cost of genetic sequencing continues to drop dramatically, it will democratize the use of these tools.
 When used in concert with traditional ecological knowledge, the resulting reintroduction of diversity offers hope for building resilience in our food system in the face of the climate crisis.